Thank you for reading our post, please rate this article at the end.

 How to Properly Clean Seeds

-After that, you should wash the seeds with clean water.
-If you feel that further practice is required, you are free to carry out this procedure many times.
-For example, if you experienced problems with mold when you bought this batch of seed in the past.
+After that, wash the seeds with clean water.
+If you feel that further practice is required, you can carry out this procedure many times.

 Make Use of Soil That Has A Decent Drainage System

-No need to remind you to use trays with holes as planting trays.
+There is no need to remind you to use trays with holes as planting trays.
 You already know how to do that, don’t you?

-Pre-Wetting The Soil Is Not Recommended
+Pre-wetting the Soil Is Not Recommended

 Don’t Plant Too Many Seeds or Clump Them Together